-Two groundwater wells were drilled at the observatory in April 2016 (see GW in Figure 1(c)) and equipped with combined submerged pressure and temperature sensors for monitoring water level and temperature.
+Two groundwater wells were drilled at the observatory in April 2016 (see GW in Figure 1(c)).
 The maximum depth of both wells is 33 m with their monitoring filter screen in between 16 and 32 m depth.
 The groundwater level and temperature observations reflect variations in the uppermost unconfined aquifer at the site, the Pampeano aquifer.
 The Level 1 groundwater series contain only 0.1% missing values.
-The Level 2 groundwater level time series were corrected for pump tests and for any missing data points.
+The Level 2 groundwater level time series were corrected for pump tests and for

+10 any missing data points.
 Linear interpolation could be applied for this purpose due to the minimal noise and the absence of other short-term variations in the Level 1 time series.
 As shown in Figure 2, a predominantly seasonal signal of groundwater levels can be observed, with an amplitude of about 1 m.
-The time series of both observation wells are close to identical with correlation $r \approx 1.0 \ (p - value \approx 0.0)$ and a maximum difference of the Level 2 groundwater levels of 1cm.
-This is related to the small
+The time series of both observation wells are close to identical with correlation $r \approx 1.0 \ (p \approx 0.0)$ and a maximum difference of the Level 2 groundwater levels of 1 cm.
+This is related to the small distance of 3 m between both wells, designed for pump test experiments.
+Groundwater temperature was constant at 17.8°C and no variations that exceeded the precision of the temperature sensor (±0.5 °C, www.ott.com, last access 6 November 2018) were observed during the study period.
+In order to estimate the specific yield and other hydraulic parameters of Pampeano aquifer a long-term pumping test was monitoring wells.
+Specific yield values that range from 0.085 to 0.10 were estimated for the Pampeano aquifer using different semi-analytical models implemented in the WTAQ computer program described in Barlow and Moench (1999).